FANTÀSIA - 2022 - TDF002

 After his solo experience in ‘Wood Tales’ (published on Feb.
 2021) Jacopo Ferrazza comes back as a band leader, guiding a

-quintet with two very special guests, Fabrizio Bosso (trumpet) and Marcello Allulli (sax).
+quintet with two very special

 A dreamlike world emerges from Ferrazza’s compositions and is outlined by the right balance between modern jazz, chamber music and electronic music.